hayde0264/CS-Degree/Algorithms/Search/binarySearch.md

 for an element within a sorted array.

 ## How does it work?
-Binary search implements a **divide and conquer** strategy to identify the key element position within an array.
-The algorithm compares the key element to the middle element within the array.
-If a match is found, it's position is returned.
-If the key element is smaller than the middle element, the key **cannot be higher or on the right side** so these values are discarded.
-If the element is higher that the middle element, the key **cannot be lower or on the left side** of the middle element, so these values become discarded.
-This processes continues until the array returns the key value.
+Binary search implements a divide-and-conquer strategy to identify the key element position within an array.
+The algorithm compares the key element to the middle index of the array.
+If a match is found, its position is returned.
+If the key element is smaller than the middle index, the key cannot be higher or on the right side, so these values are discarded.
+If the element is higher than the middle index, the key cannot be lower or on the left side, so these values become discarded.
+This process continues until the array returns the key value.

 ### Steps:
-- declare a key to search for within the array
+- create an array to search through and a key to search for
+- identify the lowest and highest value of the array
+- as long as the lower value is less than the highest value
-- initialize a constant that that will find the middleIndex of the array
+- initialize a constant that will find the middle index of the array
-- if the value of the search key is equal to the middleIndex return such index
+- if the value of the search key is equal to the middle index return, such index
-- if the value of the search key is less than the middleIndex, disgard numbers greater than the middleIndex
+- if the value of the search key is less than the middle index, discard numbers greater than the middle index
-- if the value of the search key is greater than the middleIndex, disgard numbers less than the middleIndex
+- if the value of the search key is greater than the middle index, discard numbers less than the middle index
-- continue until either the value is found or array is empty
+- continue until either the value is found or the array is empty

 ![binary-search](https://user-images.githubusercontent.com/109105989/194418509-1742728e-071a-4afd-8861-d5250b7f4c0a.png)